-The consumption of sugary and alcoholic drinks in aluminium cans, and water in plastic bottles that are then thrown into bins that go to landfill, is heartwrenching when we reflect on the throwaway culture that that reinforces.
+The consumption of sugary and alcoholic drinks in aluminium cans, as well as water in plastic bottles that are then thrown into bins that go to landfill, is heartwrenching when we reflect on the throwaway culture that it reinforces.
 Even to recycle such items is a waste of energy and involves manufacturing that should be done away with.
 Certainly, some things will need to be recycled and this is obviously wise and encouraged.
-But to continue buying water in plastic bottles instead of owning a water bottle that you keep forever is disrespectful, damaging and a symptom of a sick and dying culture.
+But to continue buying water in plastic bottles, instead of owning a water bottle that you keep forever, is disrespectful, damaging and a symptom of a sick and dying culture.

 *The average Australian produces 1.5 tonnes of waste in a year.
 Much of this household waste is avoidable – like plastic packaging and food waste.
 Aug 20, 2014 - Greenpeace Australia